eidietrich/portfolio-site-jekyll/career.md

 ### Montana State University Exponent
 **Editor-in-Chief/Publisher, News Editor, Columnist, Reporter** | *2008 - 2013*

-Led production an award-winning weekly paper on a campus without a journalism program.
+Led a 50-student staff in producing a weekly paper on a campus without a journalism program.
 Publication was recognized in 2011 as an Associated Collegiate Press Pacemaker Finalist.
 * Managed a $100,000 annual budget, including $50,000 in advertising revenue
 * Prevented the publication's bankruptcy by rebuilding business operations in the aftermath of a $34,000 budget shortfall
 * Developed a publication board to involve media professionals in mentoring and operational oversight, separating the paper's management from direct supervision by student government